 Error DRIVER_CORRUPTED_EXPOOL can be caused by certain software, and you can fix most software related issues by performing a Windows 10 reset.
-To reset Windows 10, you might need a Windows 10 installation media, and you can easily create one by using empty USB flash drive and Media Creation Tool.

 We have to warn you that resetting Windows 10 is similar to clean install, so be sure to back up all important files from your C partition before you start this process.
 To perform Windows 10 reset, do the following:

 - Restart your computer a few times during the boot sequence to enter Automatic Repair.